-On Monday, April 29th, our Music Club has the opportunity to once again sing in a program called "Choir Kids" with members of the Red Deer Symphony Orchestra and four other school choirs.
-This will be our twelfth year participating in this event.
+On either Monday, April 27th or Monday, May 4th our Music Club will once again have the opportunity to sing in a program called "Choir Kids" with members of the Red Deer Symphony Orchestra and four other school choirs.
+This will be our thirteenth year participating in this event.
 It takes place in Red Deer at the New Life Fellowship Church at 7:30 p.m.
 This will be a wonderful experience for the students as they get to sing in front of a large audience and are accompanied by a professional group of musicians.
 The R.D.S.O is the only organization in Canada that runs a program like this and it is a great privilege for us to be involved in it.
 Tickets and rehearsal information will be available closer to the event date.